 - Oil and Gas Extraction

 - Support Activities for Mining

 U.S. oil and gas companies may bid on contracts to supply services to the country.
 Specific fields include consulting, engineering, construction, equipment supply, and management.
-The government presently has an increased interest in licensing technologies for oil refining and gas extraction, treatment and processing.
-All public sector tenders and technical requirements, specifications, documents, and procedural explanations are available on the website of Uzbekneftegaz and UzTransGaz.
+The government presently has an increased interest in licensing technologies for oil refining and gas extraction, treatment, and processing.
+All public sector tenders and technical requirements, specifications, documents, and procedural explanations are available on the websites of Uzbekneftegaz and UzTransGaz.

-For specific opportunities, businesses should review tenders on the company websites, www.tenderweek.com (https://tenderweek.com/), or contact potential partners by phone or e-mail.
-In general, opportunities exist in fossil fuel field development and exploration; oil and gas-bearing structure analysis; seismic surveys and deep drilling; and construction, expansion and modernization of production facilities.
+For specific opportunities, businesses should review the tenders on companies’ websites, https://tenderweek.com/en/, or contact potential partners by phone or e-mail.
+In general, opportunities exist in fossil fuel field development and exploration; oil and gas-bearing structure analysis; seismic surveys and deep drilling; and the construction, expansion, and modernization of production facilities.

-U.S. companies and individuals interested in learning more about the oil and gas sector, upcoming procurements, and export opportunities are encouraged to consult the following resources:
+U.S. companies and individuals interested in learning more about the oil and gas sector, upcoming procurements, and export opportunities are encouraged to visit the following websites: